Maxakipust/id_pos/README.md

 There is example output in `run.out`

-To run without building the word2vec model and graph clustering: `python3 src/main` To run and build the word2vec model and graph clustering To start a webserver urn `python3 src/webserver.py`
+To run without building the word2vec model and graph clustering: `python3 src/main` To run and build the word2vec model and graph clustering `python3 src/main long` To start a webserver urn `python3 src/webserver.py`